uttamraz/UmbracoDocs/generic/contribute/pull-request.md

 This is helpful to fix typing errors or add small things.
 If you are working on a larger update that includes pictures and editing files then it is not the best way to work.
 In that case, you will be better off creating a fork.
 See below for more thorough instructions on this approach.

-## Options 2: Creating a PR through a fork
+## Option 2: Creating a PR through a fork

 There are a lot of great tutorials available online on [how to fork a repository (GitHub)](https://help.github.com/articles/fork-a-repo/), but we have also created a guide with instructions.